Seamless Mosaic Internals

 The feature is built from three cooperating layers:

 • The UI / control layerSeamlessMosaicDialog is a non-modal, cached top-level window (like the other tool dialogs) that hosts a MosaicPane.
-The pane owns an “Add Scene” picker, a scene stack (z-order + visibility), and a target-CRS control, and drives the ingestion pipeline on a background thread.
+The pane owns an “Add Scene” picker, a scene stack (drag-to-reorder z-order + visibility), and the resolution / target-CRS / resampling / band-metadata controls (see The Control Panel), and drives the ingestion pipeline on a background thread.

 • The non-GUI modelMosaicController is the single source of truth for the scene list, z-order, resolution mode, target CRS, and the computed CommonGrid.
 It is deliberately Qt-free (may use osgeo.gdal/ogr/osr) so it is unit-testable without a running application.

-Every scene, regardless of its original backing (GDAL file, NumPy array, PDR, etc.), is first turned into a warpable, disk-backed tiled GeoTIFF by a SceneMaterializer — the RasterDataSet is the source of truth for metadata, so materialization stamps SRS/geotransform/nodata/band metadata from the dataset object, not from its _impl.
+Every scene, regardless of its original backing (GDAL file, NumPy array, PDR, etc.), is turned into a warpable, disk-backed tiled GeoTIFF by a SceneMaterializer — the RasterDataSet is the source of truth for metadata, so materialization stamps SRS/geotransform/nodata/band metadata from the dataset object, not from its _impl.
+As of #677 there are two materialization moments: at ingest the pane bakes a small display-only GeoTIFF (just the 1 or 3 display bands) that the preview reads, and at export the full-band cube is materialized lazily, stamped from a metadata snapshot frozen at ingest.
+See Display-Only Preview and Frozen Metadata.

 Core files: